Shakib210/StarIT/README.md

-In In the node js application, I use isVisible field.
+In the node js application, I use isVisible field.
 If the user deletes data isVisible will be false.
 So users can not see the data by using get API.
 Only a librarian can delete data.
 But any user can update data.